 The Office of the Attorney General is the legal arm of the executive branch of the Royal Government of Bhutan.
 It was first established as the Office of Legal Affairs in 1999 on the recommendation of the Special Task Force on Enhancing Good Governance (Ref.: RCSC/S-4/99/12 dated 13th December 1999).

-On 7 September 2001, with the appointment of the then Phuentsholing Dungkhag Drangpon Kuenlay Tshering as its Director, the office was once again named the Office of Legal Affairs.
-Dasho Tashi Phuntshog’s tenure as the Director-General of the Office of Legal Affairs ended with the appointment of the new Director.
+On 7th September 2001, with the appointment of the then Phuntsholing Dungkhag Drangpon Kuenlay Tshering as its Director, the office was once again named the Office of Legal Affairs.
+Dasho Tashi Phuntshog’s tenure as the Director General of the Office of Legal Affairs ended with the appointment of the new Director.

 Dasho Kuenlay Tshering served as the Director of the Office of Legal Affairs till 6th March 2006 (Ref.: OLA/B-18/434 dated 6th March 2006), when he was promoted as a Justice of the High Court.
-He also served as His Majesty the Druk Gyalpo’s candidate on the National Council.
+He also served as His Majesty the Druk Gyalpo’s candidates on the National Council.
 He is currently serving as a Justice in the Supreme Court of Bhutan.

-On 15 August 2006, the Council of Ministers during its 318th Co-ordination Committee Meeting (CCM) resolved to formally establish the Office of the Attorney General and appoint the Attorney General.
+On 15 August 2006, the Council of Ministers during its 318th Co-ordination Committee Meeting (CCM) resolved to formally establish the Office of the Attorney General and to appoint the Attorney General.
 Accordingly, the Office of the Attorney General was formally inaugurated and the serving Director Damcho Dorji was formally appointed as the Attorney General.
 Dasho Damcho Dorji resigned as the Attorney General on 22nd August 2007 (Ref.: OAG/Adm-or/92 dated 22/8/2007).

-On 14 May 2010, Dasho Phuntsho Wangdi, who was heading the Prosecution & Litigation Division, was appointed as the Attorney General of Bhutan under the Hand and Seal of His Majesty the King in accordance with Article 29(2) of the Constitution of Bhutan.
+On 14th May 2010, Dasho Phuntsho Wangdi, who was heading the Prosecution & Litigation Division, was appointed as the Attorney General.
 As the Attorney General, he initiated the internal restructuring of the various divisions vis-à-vis the offices’ Constitutional mandates.
 He also initiated and completed the construction of the current structure that houses the office.
 He completed his tenure in May 2015.

-On 22 May 2015, Dasho Shera Lhundup was appointed as the Attorney General under the Hand and Seal of His Majesty the King in accordance with Article 29(2) of the Constitution of Bhutan.
+On 22 May 2015, Dasho Shera Lhundup was appointed as the Attorney General.
 During his tenure, reforms towards transparency and accountability were adopted in the form of Rules of Procedures.
-This includes the implementation of the Case Screening Corpus to achieve uniformity in indictments and accountability of prosecutors.
+This includes the implementation of the Case Screening Corpus with the objective of achieving uniformity in indictments and accountability of prosecutors.
 He also worked towards restructuring the Office organogram to create a new career pathway that was hitherto unavailable to lawyers working within the bureaucracy to include two departments headed by two directors.
 He completed his tenure on 22 May 2020.